jibblesskibbles87/btp-admin-guide-samples/README.md

 ## Content Structure

 The samples are available in the folder `sample-setups`.
-We provide each sceanrio in a separate folder.
+We provide each scenario in a separate folder.
 Each folder contains a `README.md` file describing the details.

 You find further details in the [`READEME.md`](./sample-setups/README.md) file of the `sample-setups` folder and in the `README.md` files of the individual sample setups